Performance Review: She Came from Xinjiang by Mikray Tursun

 “I’m so happy to use this way to introduce my culture to the people of England, and to people who come from different countries as well.”

 This is apparent throughout.
-She dances in traditional outfits to Uyghur songs, sings in Uyghur, and snippets of video clips showing life in Xinjiang and Uyghur culture are played.
+She dances in traditional outfits to Uyghur songs, sings in Uyghur, and plays video clips that show life in Xinjiang and Uyghur culture.

 Opening with a video clip introducing Xinjiang and Uyghur culture was a nice touch, though some technical difficulties undercut it.
 By the third short video during the performance, it had perhaps stretched on a little too long.